 Date of Durga Puja

 The date when the festival is observed is determined as per the lunar calendar.
 It is celebrated during the last 5 days of Dussehra and Navratri.
-Durga Puja will be celebrated from September 26 to 30, after the grand immersion of idols on 30th Septmeber, 2017.
+Durga Puja will be celebrated from October 15 to 19, after the grand immersion of idols on 19th October, 2018.

 Where is Durga Puja Celebrated?